 This medication is given by injection into a vein by a health care professional.
 It is given on a schedule as directed by your doctor.
-Dosage is based on your medical condition, body size, and response to treatment.
+The dosage is based on your medical condition, body size, and response to treatment.

 See also Warning section.

-This medication may infrequently cause changes to your blood pressure and heart rate.
+This medication may rarely cause changes to your blood pressure and heart rate.
 You should be closely monitored for these changes during the infusion of this medication.
 Tell your doctor promptly if you have increasing dizziness, headache, or a fast/slow/irregular heartbeat.

-Many people using this medication have serious side effects.
-However, your doctor has prescribed this drug because he or she has judged that the benefit to you is greater than the risk of side effects.
+People using this medication may have serious side effects.
+However, you have been prescribed this drug because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Careful monitoring by your doctor may decrease your risk.

-This medication may infrequently irritate the vein it is given into or leak out of the vein and irritate the area.
+This medication may rarely irritate the vein it is given into or leak out of the vein and irritate the area.
 These effects may cause redness, pain, swelling, discoloration, or unusual skin reactions at the injection site, either while the drug is given or rarely 7 to 10 days later.
 If this drug has leaked out of a vein and caused a skin reaction in the past, you may rarely have a skin reaction in that same area when the drug is given again, even when it is given into another area.
-Tell your doctor immediately of any unusual skin/injection site symptoms.
+Tell your doctor right away of any unusual skin/injection site symptoms.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.